Nigerian Tax System 2026

 ₦

-Please enter a valid amount (0 or more)
+Enter a valid amount

 WHT Computation